 On 8 July 2014 the Authority was gifted a piece of land in Bransgore by Frampton Estates Ltd. The land was given on a 999-year lease for a peppercorn rent but restricting its future use to that for affordable housing.
 The Authority built two semi-detached affordable homes on the site, completed in August 2016, and estimated their useful life at 100 years with straight-line depreciation charged.
-The Authority classified the land and properties as Community Assets and had them valued by a professional valuer at Hampshire County Council Property Services (Caroline Egan,

-MRICS) as at 31 March 2017 on an 'EUV-SH' (Existing Use Value - Social Housing) basis at £315,000.
+The Authority classified the land and properties as Community Assets and had them valued by a professional valuer at Hampshire County Council Property Services (Caroline Egan, MRICS) as at 31 March 2017 on an 'EUV-SH' (Existing Use Value - Social Housing) basis at £315,000 - £45,000 for the land and £270,000 for the buildings.